Incoming exchange students - Welcome to Uppsala!

 The student unions are created and driven by students, for students.
 The main goal of the unions is to ensure the interests of Uppsala University students are always prioritised and protected.
 They deal with issues concerning education, health and welfare, equality, internationalisation, housing and economy.
 They also offer printing and book buy-back services, along with a Buddy Programme.

 There are thirteen student nations, each dating back to the 17th century.
 Only students can become a member of the nations, which are responsible for arranging activities and events specifically for students.
 The nations are great places to socialize and meet both international and Swedish students.
-They offer some housing opportunities, as well as libraries with course literature (search course litterature).
+They offer some housing opportunities, as well as libraries with course literature.

-Through the student union and student nations, you will get a student card (Mecenat card) at Uppsala University.
+If you join one or more of Uppsala's student nations and unions, you will get a student card at Uppsala University.
 This is a discount card for students, as well as a membership card for the student unions and nations.
 You will need to show this card to get student discounts on public transportation, as well as to gain admission to the student nations.
 You will get more information about this card at the Welcome Centre.
 You will pay a fee for the card during your time studying at Uppsala.

 Living in Sweden